alanburke/cycletraffic-gatsby/src/pages/notes/gatsby-next-steps.md

   })
 }
 ```
 It could be a little more elegant, and I'm in trouble once I hit 1000 posts!
-But it does the job, and now the work can read my wisdom again.
+But it does the job, and now the world can read my wisdom again.